bendog/defaults/.aiassistant/rules/python.md

 - Follow PEP 8 guidelines
 - Use meaningful variable and function names
+- ALWAYS avoid repeated file names to avoid namespace conflicts
-- Maintain consistent indentation (4 spaces)
+- ALWAYS maintain indentation consistency
-- Limit lines to 99 characters where applicable
+- ALWAYS write code which is compatible with `ruff format`
 - All file interactions should use `pathlib.Path`
 - Use f-strings for string formatting
-- Always avoid wildcard imports
+- ALWAYS avoid wildcard imports
 - Use list comprehensions where appropriate
 - Use `enumerate()` instead of `range(len())` for loops
 - Use `with` statements where context managers are appropriate
 - Except for tests, always put imports at the start of the file
 - use relative imports where possible
-- if there is a caught exception before a raise statement always raise from that exception
+- ALWAYS use `raise` `from` for an exception if there is a caught exception before a raise statement

 ## Type hinting requirements

+- ALWAYS use type hints for function and method arguments and keyword arguments
+- ALWAYS use type hints for function and method return types
+- ALWAYS add type hints for declared variables
 - Type annotations should be in 3.13+ style
-- Use type annotations for all functions and methods
 - Use native types and avoid using the `typing` module (e.g., `list`, `dict`, `tuple`, etc.)
 - Use union types with the `|` operator (e.g., `int | None` instead of `Optional[int]`)
 - Use `TypedDict` for dictionaries with fixed structure